cedric-dufour/scriptisms/README.md

 Collections
 -----------

- - 'system': utilities for Linux systems administration and daily use
+ - `system`: utilities for Linux systems administration and daily use
- - 'multimedia': utilities for multimedia processing
+ - `multimedia`: utilities for multimedia processing
- - 'misc': uncategorized stuff
+ - `misc`: uncategorized stuff